osmcode/osmcode.github.io/_libosmium_manual/08_buffers.md

 title: Buffers
 ---

+Include: `<osmium/memory/buffer.hpp>`

 OSM entities have to be stored somewhere in memory.
 They are complex objects containing arbitrary number of tags, relations can have any number of members etc. If we handled those objects like any normal C++ object, creating them would take lots of small memory allocations and many pointer indirections to get at all the parts of the data.
 Instead OSM entities are created inside so-called *buffers*.
 Buffers can have a fixed size or grow as needed.
 New objects can be added at the end, and they are stored inside those buffers in a reasonably space-efficient manner while still being accessible easily and quickly.

 Buffers can be moved around between different parts of your program and even between threads.
-The content of buffers can even be written to disk as it is and read back in and immediately used "as is" without any serializaton or de-serialization step needed.
+The content of buffers can even be written to disk as it is and read back in and immediately used "as is" without any serialization or de-serialization step needed.

 But all of this has one draw-back: It is slightly more complicated to create